markatots/qMaruPL/README.md

 ![image_tutrial2_9](https://user-images.githubusercontent.com/95951577/146677952-0ebd22c0-f86c-4c84-af1b-7660b28c161c.png)
 Find "1.===★number(1-4) of measures1★=======" field.
 And enter "2" instead of the default value 1.
 ![image_tutrial2_10](https://user-images.githubusercontent.com/95951577/146678079-c172285a-acd4-4565-aa29-f568553026bc.png)
-Thus, you can draw lines.
+Thus, you can separate measures into some groups, by ruled lines.

 I'll continue to revise this document when I have time.
 Plan: Conditional alerts for measures will be available.
 Text align for measures label will be available.
 Arranging dimensions verticaly will be available.